Edualrs/some-games/README.md

-# some-games
+# Some Games
-A collection of small games developed for learning purposes.
-Each project explores different aspects of game development like logic, interaction, and basic graphics using Python and other tools.
+This repository contains a collection of small game projects developed for learning and experimentation purposes.
+Each mini-game is designed to explore different aspects of game development, such as logic, mechanics, user interaction, and basic graphics, using Python and other tools.
+Ideal for practice, testing ideas, and improving programming skills in a fun and interactive way.

+Games available:
+- Tic Tac Toe by Text 👵